-Alternative-Photonics is a company established by Mark Wrigley to promote his science and technology interests.
-More than ever, our every day lives are touched by technological change and digital disruption.
+Alternative-Photonics is a company established by Mark Wrigley eight years ago to embrace technology change as a bridge to arts and making.
+More than ever, our every day lives are touched by technological and digital disruption.
 Alternative-Photonics aims to help people benefit from these changes.

 Throughout his career, Mark has been at the forefront of digital change, he was instrumental in delivering the first digital mobile phone to market and managed products which allowed mobile data and internet.
-He wants show that digital disruption is an ongoing process of innovation and something to be embraced.
+He wants show that digital disruption is an ongoing process of innovation and something to be used in artistic expression.

 We live in exciting times.
 As a physicist returning to his roots, I am in awe of the progress made in the detection of gravitational waves.
 Not only is this empirical verification of Einstein’s general theory of relativity, it is also opening a new field of astronomy with the potential to look further back into the history of the univesre than ever before.

 When I can, I attend public talks on the subject, often delivered by physicists who have dedicated much of their careers working collaboratively to do what Einstein predicted as impossible 100 years ago.
 So I’m always disappointed when at questions time, someone asks, what use is it?
 By this, they usually are looking for short term spin off technology (of which there many) and at worse the short term “fiscal benefit” of the research.